m-mburu/mytools2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mytools2 is to …
+The goal of mytools2 is to practice package creation

 ## Installation